ayoisaiah/f2/README.md

   - Supports piping files through other programs like `find` or `rg`.
   - Detects potential conflicts and errors and reports them to you.
   - Supports recursive renaming of both files and directories.
-  - Supports renaming using a template
+  - Supports renaming using a template.
   - Supports using an ascending integer for renaming (e.g 001, 002, 003, e.t.c.).
+  - Supports undoing the last successful operation.

 ## Installation